 Some of the provisions outlined are civil penalty provisions.
 A contravention of these may result in a substantial fine, disqualification from office and an order for compensation.
 Criminal liability may result if a Director intentionally or recklessly contravenes a civil penalty provision and with either intent to defraud or deceive someone or to dishonestly gain an advantage for themselves or another person.

 Responsibility of Committee and Assessor Team members

 All CBF Directors, Committee and Assessor Team members are expected to:

-- Act with integrity and honesty, and observe the policies of the CBF, including the Conflicts of Interest Policy (see Item F below).
+- Act with integrity and honesty, and observe the policies of the CBF, including the Conflicts of Interest Policy (see Conflict of Interest Policy below).

 - Read, understand and commit to the CBF Code of Conduct Statement.

 Meeting papers, emails and memorandums, minutes and other internal CBF documents should be treated as confidential documents and not further distributed, discussed or otherwise utilised outside the processes of the CBF.